Everyone Should Love...

 So they're not just slavering, sewage-licking ghouls, and not half the biohazard of a Wal-Mart shopping cart, but beyond their overblown image, what else is there to cockroaches?
 They don't exactly spin webs, they don't spit acid, they don't lay eggs in caterpillars, they don't even go through any kind of metamorphosis; baby cockroaches come out already looking like cockroaches.
 When you get right down to it, they're sort of just the "everyman" arthropod, what the scientifically inclined would call "physiologically generalized."
 The go-to insect.
 The default bug.

 It's easy to think of cockroaches as almost boring compared to the weird diversity of the flies, beetles or wasps, but it's that same simplicity that has proven such a boon to their survival.
 This straight and narrow evolutionary course began all the way back in the carboniferous period, when ancient Blattoptera or "roachoids" roamed the foggy swamps of a younger world.
-Otherwise quite similar to modern roaches, these basal insects averaged a bit smaller, and mature females possessed long, sharp ovipositors for implanting their eggs in soil or wood.
+Otherwise quite similar to modern roaches, these basal insects possessed long, sharp ovipositors for implanting their eggs in soil or wood, and despite what you might have expected, they averaged a bit smaller than cockroaches today.
+Several modern species are easily two to three times the size of their largest known fossil ancestors.

 Diversifying rapidly, roachoids would branch out by the end of the carboniferous into two closely related groups: the modern Blattodea we all known and love, and the more predatory, antisocial Mantodea, or preying mantises.
 One took the path of the lone, flamboyant serial killer, the other the path of the peaceful, communal scavenger, the dirt-farming peasants to Mantodea's fabulous samurai-dragons.